Muskox: Recent native range in North America

 In modern times, muskoxen were restricted to the Arctic areas of Northern Canada, Greenland, and Alaska.
 The Alaskan population was wiped out in the late 19th or early 20th century.
-Their depletion has been attributed to excessive hunting, but an adverse change in climate may have contributed.
+Their depletion has been attributed to excessive hunting, but a changing climate may have contributed.
 However, muskoxen have since been reintroduced to Alaska.
 The United States Fish and Wildlife Service introduced the muskox onto Nunivak Island in 1935 to support subsistence living.
 Other reintroduced populations are in Arctic National Wildlife Refuge, Bering Land Bridge National Preserve, Yukon's Ivvavik National Park, a wildlife conservation center in Anchorage, Aulavik National Park in Northwest Territories, Kanuti National Wildlife Refuge, Gates of the Arctic National Park, and Whitehorse, Yukon's wildlife preserve.

 There have been at least two domestication endeavours.
-In the 1950s, an American researcher and adventurer was able to capture muskox calves in Northern Canada for relocation to a property he prepared in Vermont.
+In the 1950s, a U.S. researcher and adventurer successfully captured muskox calves in Northern Canada for relocation to a property he prepared in Vermont.
 One condition imposed by the Canadian government was that he was not allowed to kill adults defending their young.
 When nets and ropes proved useless, he and his crew herded family groups into open water, where calves were successfully separated from the adults.
 Once airfreighted to Montreal and trucked to Vermont, the young animals habituated to the temperate conditions.
-Although the calves thrived and grew to adulthood, parasite and disease resistance problems impaired the overall success of the effort.
+Although the calves thrived and grew to adulthood, parasite and disease resistance impaired the overall success of the effort.
 The surviving herd was eventually moved to a farm in Palmer, Alaska, where it has been successful since the mid-1950s.